28 Days Later: Plot

-The soldiers bring Jim, Selena and Hannah to a heavily fortified country house under the command of Major Henry West, and treat their guests to a tour and banquet.
+The soldiers bring Jim, Selena and Hannah to a heavily fortified country house under the command of Major Henry West, treat their guests to a tour and banquet and introduces him to "Private Mailer", an infected soldier kept chained up for observation.
 However, the sanctuary turns out to be a ruse; West reveals to Jim that his broadcast was intended to lure female survivors into sexual slavery to maintain his troops' morale, giving them faith in a future where the human race survives.
 Jim and Sergeant Farrell refuse to go along with this scheme, so West orders them to be imprisoned.
 While chained, Farrell tells Jim that the infection has not spread across the Atlantic and that Britain has been quarantined from the rest of the world.
 Two soldiers shoot Farrell and then argue, allowing Jim to escape into the woods.
 Jim notices a jet contrail in the sky, showing proof that the outside world is still active.

-After luring West away from the mansion with a siren and killing a soldier, Jim returns and frees Private Mailer, an infected soldier kept chained up for observation, to infect and kill the remaining soldiers.
-One, Corporal Mitchell, attempts to abduct Selena, but Jim kills him.
+After luring West away from the mansion with a siren, Jim returns and frees Private Mailer in order to infect and kill the remaining soldiers.
+Corporal Mitchell attempts to abduct Selena, but Jim kills him.
 Jim, Selena, and Hannah attempt to escape in Frank's cab, but West, who has hidden in the back seat, shoots Jim in the stomach.
 Hannah retaliates by putting the cab in reverse, causing Mailer to burst through the rear window and drag West out before mauling him to death as the car drives away.

 Another twenty-eight days later, Jim recovers at a remote cottage in Cumbria, where the infected are shown lying on the roads, dying of starvation.
 As a Hawker Hunter jet flies overhead, Jim, Selena, and Hannah unfurl a huge cloth banner spelling the word "HELLO".
-The three survivors wave at the jet, and wonder among themselves if the pilot had spotted them.
+All three survivors wave at the jet, and wonder among themselves if the pilot has spotted them.